GoDaddy: Set up G Suite MX records

 You’re now ready to verify your domain (if you haven’t already) and set up Gmail as your business email for your domain (yourcompany.com).

 To do this, you need to sign in to your domain host and direct the email for your domain to the G Suite servers.
 It’s like registering your new address with the post office when you move so that your mail gets delivered to the right place.
 We’ll walk you through the process.

 - Verified that you own your domain.

-Or you can verify now with an MX record.
+Or, you can verify now with an MX record.
 We’ll show you how.

-- Created user accounts for your team in G Suite.
+- Created user accounts in G Suite for your team.

 If your team members already use email with your domain, you have to create their user accounts in G Suite before you change the MX record settings for your domain.
 Otherwise, they won't be able to send or receive messages with their business address in Gmail.
 You can create accounts for new users later.

-These instructions walk you through updating MX records to your GoDaddy® domain.
+These instructions walk you through updating MX records for your GoDaddy® domain.
 GoDaddy not your domain host?
-See instructions for other hosts.Open the Setup Wizard
+See instructions for other hosts.Step 1: Sign in to your GoDaddy account

-- Scroll down the page and click Manage DNS.
+- Next to the domain, click DNS.

 - Click Delete to confirm.